json-schema-org/website/pages/draft/2020-12/migration-notes.md

 ##### 2. Using `$dynamicAnchor` and `$dynamicRef`

-Switch to `$dynamicAnchor` when defining flexible anchors:
+Switch to `$dynamicAnchor` when defining recursive schemas:

 **Before (Draft 2019-09):**

 ```
 {
-  "$anchor": "mySchema"
+  "$recursiveAnchor": true
 }
 ```